 Eight dimensions of well-being

-The well-being of our graduate students, postdoctoral trainees, and larger community is an ever-present focus of The Graduate School (TGS).
+The well-being of our graduate students, postdoctoral fellows, and larger community is an ever-present focus of The Graduate School (TGS).
 The term “well-being” encompasses overall health, happiness, and prosperity.
 It is affected by many aspects of one’s life.
-Our hope is for graduate students and postdoctoral trainees to feel better equipped when attending to all aspects of their well-being during their time at Northwestern and beyond.
+Our hope is for graduate students and postdoctoral fellows to feel better equipped when attending to all aspects of their well-being during their time at Northwestern and beyond.

 Explore resources that enable the recognition of one’s creative abilities and finding ways to expand knowledge and skills.